If you are an advanced user of experiments, this detailed topic is for you. If you primarily use flag rollouts, this topic is not as relevant.

-However, if you change traffic non-montonically (for example, decreasing, then increasing traffic), then your users can get rebucketed.
-In an ideal world, you avoid non-montonical traffic changes for a running experiment, because it can result in statistically invalid metrics.
+However, if you change traffic non-monotonically (for example, decreasing, then increasing traffic), then your users can get rebucketed.
+In an ideal world, you avoid non-monotonical traffic changes for a running experiment, because it can result in statistically invalid metrics.
 One exception is if you're using our Stats Accelerator (typically as part of a mature progressive delivery culture).
-If you're using Stats Accelerator or otherwise need to change "live" experiment traffic, you can ensure sticky user variation assignments by implementing a user profile service.
+If you're using Stats Accelerator or otherwise need to change experiment traffic "live", you can ensure sticky user variation assignments by implementing a user profile service.
 For more information, see user profile service.
-User profile service is compatible with experiments, not with flag deliveries.
+User profile service is only compatible with experiments, not with rollouts.

 Do users get rebucketed?